wp-plugins/socialgrid/readme.txt

 Tested up to: 2.8
 Stable tag: trunk

-SocialGrid is a simple widget that makes it easy to add and organize links to your various profiles on the internet, such as Facebook, YouTube, LinkedIn, Twitter, and more.
+SocialGrid is a simple widget that makes it easy to add and organize links to your various profiles on the internet.

 == Description ==